-Often, if you want to move to another house the simplest thing to do financially is sell your current home first.
+Often, if you want to move to another house the simplest thing to do financially is sell your current home first, and there are actually resources that help with this like a good seller online which you can go and see it here for your home.
 This would be in my opinion probably one of the easiest choices given a market where your house could be sold at a price where you would be taking a financial gain from the sale of the house.
 This decision should be made only of after subtracting selling costs and possible capital gains taxes.
 A real estate agent and escrow officer can provide you with an estimate of the seller costs and profits prepared on a “real estate seller net sheet.”

-Selling a home would free you financially from the responsibility of having your name remain on the mortgage of your current home while trying to purchase another one.
+Selling a home would free you financially from the responsibility of having your name remain on the mortgage of your current home, like the one mentioned on the Mortgage types for mothers, while trying to purchase another one.
 Depending on your financial qualifications this can increase your debt to income ration and possibly cause you to have to take your new mortgage at a higher interest rate, assuming you can qualify to carry both houses.
 Likewise, you could be responsible for two mortgages that may become a financial strain if you buy and move to another house unless you can pay “all cash.”